lbain/lucybain/source/blog/2015/04-03-js-optional-parameters.md

 **But `optionalParams` was still required**

 Yep, you caught me!
 This isn't really what people usually mean by "optional" parameters.
 But I did want to throw it out there as a possibility.
-I think it's an underrated option.
+I think it’s an underrated option.

 **What if I wanted a default speed?**

 `optionalParams` didn't define a value for `speed`, but the sentence expected `speed` to be defined.
 In this case you can give a default value for the variable (such as `"fast"`).
-It's tempting to do this:
+It’s tempting to do this:

 ```
 var speed = optionalParams.speed || "fast";